A Degree at the Intersection of Science and Management

 International students interested in the Master of Professional Studies in Applied Sciences Leadership should contact the International Student and Scholar Service for information on visa status.

-You can learn more about the Applied Science Leadership program in a way that works for you.
+You can learn more about the Applied Sciences Leadership program in a way that works for you.
 Enrollment Advisor Steve Wicks is here to help.

 Do you have a more detailed question or want to tell us a little bit about yourself before the meeting?
 Fill out this brief questionnaire.